TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 ### **Edit Product**

-This function available only for user registered as admin.
+This function is available only for users registered as admin.
-If an user logged in as regular user tries to access this function a warning message is displayed.
+If a user logged in as a regular user tries to access this function a warning message is displayed.
 ![Admin access only](documentation/testing/admin_only.jpg)

 If any non-admin user tries to access this function he is redirected to the Sign In Page where he can Log in.